SaulPaul

-SaulPaul is an American artist, and most widely known as a rapper from Houston, Texas.
-He has garnered much attention with his unique talent to "make songs up on the spot," aka freestyle.
+SaulPaul is an American artist and rapper from Houston, Texas.
+He has garnered much attention with his freestyles.
 SaulPaul's music has been considered unique, in comparison to mainstream rappers.

 He is most recognized for his "recap raps" that were featured weekly on ESPN Radio.

 South by Southwest also taped SaulPaul for their annual SXSW conference and festivals, and his participation as the recap rapper for the SXSW keynotes for 2010, to the present.

 Early life

 Hailing from Houston, Texas, SaulPaul grew up without a mother and father.
-His mother died when he was 3 years old, and he was raised by his grandmother in the ghetto of Houston, Texas.
+His mother died when he was 3 years old, and he was raised by his grandmother in the ghetto of Houston.
 Later on in his life, he moved from house to house, living with different relatives.

-Although he made it to college, by the second semester, he was kicked out due to bad grades.
+Although he made it to college, by the second semester, he was expelled due to bad grades.
 Shortly thereafter, he went to the streets.
-SaulPaul committed an undisclosed crime, and was incarcerated at the Texas State Penitentiary.
+SaulPaul committed credit card fraud and robberies, and was incarcerated at the Texas State Penitentiary.
 After serving two years, SaulPaul was readmitted to the University of Texas at Austin, and went on to graduate with honors.